ncp38/cs142-f23/labs/lab1/index.md

 <img src="OpenIn.png" width=400 align=center>

 -Each Java file you upload should include a header with an assignment title, your name, class number/period, and your teammates' names.
+(Your names need to be listed in the questions.md file as well!)

 -Beneath this header include a short description of what you've changed in the file.